 - The Prairie Populist: George Hara Williams and the Untold Story of the CCF, by J. F. Conway (Regina, SK: University of Regina Press, forthcoming 2018).

 - The War on Neighborhoods: Policing, Prison, and Punishment in a Divided City, by Ryan Lugalia-Hollon and Daniel Cooper (Boston: Beacon Press, forthcoming 2018).

 - Heading for the Scene of the Crash: Essays in the Cultural Analysis of American Life, by Lee Drummond (New York: Berghahn Books, forthcoming 2018).

-- Native Land Talk: Indigenous and Arrivant Rights Theories, by Yael Ben-zvi (Hanover, NH: Dartmouth College Press, forthcoming, 2018).
+- Native Land Talk: Indigenous and Arrivant Rights Theories, by Yael Ben-zvi (Hanover, NH: Dartmouth College Press, 2018).

 - Ranching Women in Southern Alberta, by Rachel Herbert (Calgary, AB: University of Calgary Press, 2017).